brucemckenney/i2c-eeprom-mspm0/README.md

 SysConfig (see datasheet for resistance specification), but external pull-ups might be required based on I2C speed and capacitance.
 External pull-ups can be connected or enabled using the LaunchPad.
-Compile, load and run the example.
-LED2 will toggle periodically if transmission and reception were successful.
-LED2 will remain off if there is a problem during initialization.
-LED2 will remain on if there is a problem during data transfers.
-USER_TEST_PIN GPIO will mimic the behavior of the LED pin on the BoosterPack header and can be used to verify the LED behavior.